Christian Arroyo: Cleveland Indians (2020)

-Boston Red Sox
+Boston Red Sox (2020–2023)

 Arroyo was claimed off waivers by the Boston Red Sox on August 13, 2020.
 On August 20, he was designated for assignment, without having made an appearance for Boston; he was sent outright to the team's alternate training site on August 23.
 On September 8, Arroyo was selected back to Boston’s active roster; he made his first appearance for the Red Sox that day, against the Philadelphia Phillies.
 Overall with the 2020 Red Sox, Arroyo batted .240 with three home runs and eight RBIs in 14 games.

 In 2021, Arroyo made Boston's Opening Day roster.
 He was placed on the injured list on May 9, due to a left hand contusion, and was re-activated on May 25.
 On June 24, he was again placed on the injured list, due to a right knee contusion, and was activated on July 5, hitting a home run in that evening's game against the Angels.
 Arroyo returned to the injured list on July 19 with a left hamstring strain, and was reactivated by the team on August 23.
 He went on the COVID-related injured list on August 27, and returned to the team on September 21.
 During the regular season, Arroyo played in 57 games for Boston, batting .262 with six home runs and 25 RBIs.
 He also appeared in 11 postseason games, batting 9-for-38 (.237) as the Red Sox advanced to the American League Championship Series.

 On March 22, 2022, Arroyo signed a $1.2 million contract with the Red Sox, avoiding salary arbitration.
 After making the Opening Day roster for Boston, he was on the COVID-related list from June 15 until June 24.
 He was added to the injured list on July 9, due to a left groin strain, and rejoined the team on July 30.
 In 87 games with Boston, Arroyo batted .286 with six home runs and 36 RBIs.

 On January 13, 2023, the Red Sox and Arroyo reached agreement on a one-year contract, avoiding salary arbitration.
+Once again, Arroyo showed flashes of promise throughout the season, but these flashes were interrupted by injuries.
+On May 7, Arroyo was placed on the injured list due to a right hamstring strain.
+He rejoined the team on June 5.
+In 66 games with Boston through early August, he slashed .241/.268/.369 with 3 home runs and 24 RBI.
+On August 4, Arroyo was designated for assignment by the Red Sox.
+After clearing waivers, he was sent outright to the Triple-A Worcester Red Sox on August 6.
+On October 3, Arroyo elected free agency.

+Milwaukee Brewers

+On January 25, 2024, Arroyo signed a minor league contract with the Milwaukee Brewers.
+In 37 games split between the rookie-level Arizona Complex League Brewers and Triple-A Nashville Sounds, he batted a cumulative .222/.301/.326 with two home runs and 14 RBI.
+Arroyo elected free agency following the season on November 4.